30 Stress-Free Road Trip Activities for Kids

 Storytime is an engaging conversational game that can either become a collaborative masterpiece or quickly fall off the rails and become a hilarious disaster.

-The kicker to this game is that each player is entirely reliant on each other’s contributions, taking the sentences that everyone has built before you and guiding them along its way through a story.
+The kicker to this game is that each player is entirely reliant on each other’s contributions, taking the sentences that everyone has built before you and guiding them along their way through a story.

 If the rest of the car-mates work with you with serious intent, you can make a fascinating piece of storytelling that was built with everyone’s eager collaboration.